 Whoever spends the most money may have an advantage in the race for office.
 So, it’s important to watch where the money comes from and where it’s going.
 It may give you some insight into who is committed to winning!

 Their social media following (e.g., Twitter, Facebook, Instagram)

 As political rivals vie for attention, their social media followings provide valuable insights into their popularity.
 Twitter and Facebook users can give sharp feedback on policies and Performance.

 Accordingly, Competitors’ social media following often are a reliable predictor of their success in the polls.

 Social media platforms give new life to political competitors.
-With a broader following on sites such as Twitter and Facebook, individuals are revitalizing the interest in politics for a new demographic.
+With a broader following on sites such as Twitter and Facebook, individuals are revitalizing their interest in politics for a new demographic.

-Social media platforms like Twitter and Facebook have become increasingly important in the political arena.
+Social media platforms like Twitter and Facebook have become increasingly important in politics.
 Candidates and incumbents must maintain a strong presence on these sites and actively engage with their constituents.

 - Political rivals’ social media followings (e.g., Twitter, Facebook) are closely watched.

 - Their social media following will be crucial for this election cycle.